airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 Read-Only:

-- `double_as_string` (Boolean) Whether to convert double fields to strings.
+- `double_as_string` (Boolean) Default: false
+Whether to convert double fields to strings.
 This is recommended if you have decimal numbers with a high degree of precision because there can be a loss precision when handling floating point numbers.
-- `filetype` (String) must be one of ["avro"]

 <a id="nestedatt--configuration--streams--format--source_s3_file_based_stream_config_format_csv_format"></a>